-Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Central bank operations - Enhancing informationThe RBA has mandatory reporting requirements for asset-backed securities (ABS) that are eligible for use as collateral in RBA repo transactions (such as in open market operations and standing facilities).
+Primary / Secondary legislation

+Regulation / Guidelines

+Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+Central bank operations - Enhancing information

+The RBA has mandatory reporting requirements for asset-backed securities (ABS) that are eligible for use as collateral in RBA repo transactions (such as in open market operations and standing facilities).
 Information providers need to submit detailed information regarding the structure of the securities and collateral composition.
 For mortgage-backed securities, data on the individual loans underlying the deal are required.
 It is intended that these measures will help reduce the reliance on CRA assessments by the RBA and other investors.

 CCPs: No legislation / regulation / guideline required, part of ongoing oversight (see below).
-APRA continues to use its risk-based supervisory processes and procedures to check the adequacy of APRA-regulated institutions' credit assessment processes and procedures and to create a culture of prudent credit assessment.
+APRA continues to use its risk-based supervisory processes and procedures to check the adequacy of APRA-regulated institutions" credit assessment processes and procedures and to create a culture of prudent credit assessment.
 APRA seeks to ensure entities have their own view on the creditworthiness of obligors even though external ratings might constitute an input into that view.
-APRA actively encourages institutions to develop their own internal risk measures and not rely on CRAs. yet been fully implemented, please provide reasons for delayed implementation
+APRA actively encourages institutions to develop their own internal risk measures and not rely on CRAs.